Creative Services Web Design Web Development

 You Aren't Page Caching

-Because Apache doesn't understand PHP, all those lines of code in your template files have to process every time a user requests a page.
+Because web servers don't understand PHP directly, all those lines of code in your template files have to process every time a user requests a page.
 In normal situations that may not account for much lag, but the machine has to process that code for every concurrent user on your site.
-And Apache doesn't understand PHP, so it has to communicate with PHP via a module included in every web hosting package.
+And the web server needs to communicate with PHP via a processor module included in every web hosting package.

-This Apache module is the middleman between Apache and the PHP processor.
-This means that when visitor A comes to your website (and you're not page caching), Apache sends the request down through the PHP Module which sends it to PHP, which then generates a bunch of HTML and sends it back to the module...then Apache finally displays the page!
+This module is the middleman between the web server and the PHP processor.
+This means that when visitor A comes to your website (and you're not page caching), the server sends the request through the PHP Module which sends it to PHP, which then generates a bunch of HTML and sends it back to the module...then finally displays the page!

 Page caching runs the PHP code only once every so often and stores the resulting HTML on the hard disk.
-When Apache sends the request to PHP, it says "Oh hey, I already did that, and it's over there!"
-Apache then immediately serves the cached HTML content!
+When the server sends the request to PHP, it says "Oh hey, I already did that, and it's over there!"
+The server then immediately serves the cached HTML content!

 You Aren't Object Caching